SekoiaLab/Fastir_Collector/README.md

 # FastIR Collector

+**We changed our approach to live forensics acquisition, which means FastIR Collector is no longer maintained.
+We recommend using our new [FastIR Artifacts collector](https://github.com/SekoiaLab/fastir_artifacts) instead**

 ## Concepts
 This tool collects different artefacts on live Windows and records the results in csv or json files.
 With the analyses of these artefacts, an early compromission can be detected.